AI Transcription for Journalists and Media Teams

 Interviews

-Transcribe interviews and discussions from Zoom, Microsoft Teams, and Google Meet.
+Transcribe interviews, briefings, and recorded discussions from Zoom, Microsoft Teams, and Google Meet with minimal workflow disruption.

 Google Drive Logo